Hattiesburg man arrested, charged in stabbing

 HATTIESBURG, Miss.
-(WHLT) – A Hattiesburg man was arrested and charged after stabbing another man on Wednesday evening.
+(WHLT) – A Hattiesburg man was arrested and charged after stabbing another man on Wednesday, March 9.

 The incident occurred at 900 Broadway Drive just after 4:00 p.m.
 According to investigators, the 29-year-old victim was stabbed during an argument that turned physical.
 He was treated for his injuries at a local hospital.